 We’re located in Tamborine Mountain in the Gold Coast Hinterland.
 We welcome all residents in and around the surrounding areas of Eagle Heights, Mt Tamborine, Tamborine Mountain, North Tamborine, Canungra, Wongawallan, and Upper Coomera.
 But of course, anyone passing through is also welcome.

 Yes, we are a bulk billing medical practice.
 If you do not have a Medicare card, a standard consultation is $70.
 EFTPOS facilities are available.

-A standard consultation is $70.
-And a long consultation is $110 – EFTPOS facilities are available.
+A standard consultation is $80 (Updated 1st July 2021.)
+Long consultation is $120 – EFTPOS facilities are available.

 Yes.
 We understand that sometimes people are too sick to come into our surgery.
 Phone us during our business hours Monday to Friday 8:30am to 5:00pm, preferably in the morning, and we’ll arrange for one of our doctors to visit you at home.

 You can ring your doctor during surgery hours.
 Our staff are trained to deal with emergency calls.

 If your doctor has ordered any investigations, please make an appointment for follow-up of results.
 We will send a SMS to you when we receive results.
 You will need to make an appointment to discuss all results.

 * Pap smears, Pregnancy tests